-The Company has an agreement with the Environmental Protection Agency to perform remedial activities at the Company's Indianapolis, Indiana manufacturing facilities related to historical soil and groundwater contamination.
-As of March 31, 2019, the Company had a liability recorded in the amount of \$12 million.
+The Company has an agreement with the Environmental Protection Agency ("EPA") to perform remedial activities at the Company's Indianapolis, Indiana manufacturing facilities related to historical soil and groundwater contamination.
+As of September 30, 2019, the Company had a liability recorded in the amount of \$12 million.
+As the Company successfully remediates certain activities, it will continue to review its remaining obligation with the EPA.